Patty Pravo

 Nicoletta Strambelli (born 9 April 1948), known professionally as Patty Pravo, is an Italian singer.
 She debuted in 1966 and remained most successful commercially for the rest of the 1960s and throughout the 1970s.
 Having suffered a decline in popularity in the following decade, she experienced a career revival in mid-late 1990s and reinstated her position on Italian music charts.
 Her most popular songs include "La bambola" (1968), "Pazza idea" (1973), "Pensiero stupendo" (1978), and "...E dimmi che non vuoi morire" (1997).
+Pravo has sold over 110 million records worldwide, becoming one of the best-selling Italian music artists.
 She scored fourteen top 10 albums (including three number ones) and twelve top 10 singles (including two number ones) in her native Italy.
-Pravo participated at the Sanremo Music Festival ten times, most recently in 2019, and has won three critics' awards.
+Pravo participated at the Sanremo Music Festival eleven times, most recently in 2026, and has won three critics' awards.
 She also performed twelve times at the Festivalbar.

 Background and early life

 Strambelli was born to parents Aldo Strambelli and Bruna Caporin, and was raised in a liberal fashion at her paternal grandparents' place.
 She spent her formative years in Venice where she was acquainted with American poet Ezra Pound and the future Pope John XXIII.
 She started taking piano, dance and solfège classes from a young age, and entered the Benedetto Marcello Music Conservatory straight into the fourth grade when she was ten.